I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 Understand that times of anger will always happen – it’s part of being a human being.

-Your child’s behavior will upset you from time to time, they are learning too, and what’s important to know is that you can be angry but not yell.
+Your child’s behavior will upset you from time to time.
+They are learning, too, and what’s important to know is that you can be angry but not yell.

 Harsh verbal discipline doesn’t need to happen, even if you are so angry you’re about to burst.